ericowens811/LabResultPatterns/README.md

 The WebApi pipeline for both the Read and Write channels uses a Startup.cs designed to facilitate integration testing (discussed below).
 In particular, integration tests deploy a TestStartup that inherits from the production Startup but overrides the Azure AD B2C token implementation in favor of a test-friendly JWT implementation that does not require user-interaction for login.

 ### Security
 The Service Fabric cluster that hosts *LRP* is accessed over SSL from outside the cluster and uses SSL within the cluster.
+The certificates are currently self-signed and are stored in Azure Key Vault.
+In addition to the certificates, other application secrets such as Db connection strings are also stored in the vault.

+Developing for a secure cluster on Azure is facilitated by running the local Service Fabric cluster on SSL as well.
+The Cluster Setup Repo contains all of the tools necessary.

 *LRP* is integrated with Azure Active Directory B2C which provides Sign-up, Sign-in, password update and other features.
 When a user launches *LRP*, they are presented with an OAUTH compliant browser-based login window hosted on Azure itself.
 If the do not already have an account, they can create one.
 When a user first creates their account, they do not have full user privileges.
 Once an admin has approved their account, they are upgraded to full access.